 My orthopedic scapula and torso surgeries consisted of the following:

 2014 – Scapula Modified Judet Approach ORIF surgery in Michigan, no plating or reconstruction done – even though this was the original surgery plan.
 Rib Plating surgery done during same surgery time.

-2016 – Two surgeries done in January in Minnesota at Regions Hospital in Minnesota.
+2016 – Two surgeries done in January at Regions Hospital in St. Paul, Minnesota.
 The first one was to lay antibiotic beads to prep the area for reconstruction.
 We waited 5 days and then the second surgery was done.
 This was to actually do the reconstruction with a bone graft from the pelvis.
 This ended up being altered due to a large amount of Heterotopic Ossification in my shoulder (excess bone formed where it shouldn’t be) that was cut up, ground up, and used along with cadaver bone, to create a “compound” instead.
+This was amazing because we didn’t have to use the pelvis to get bone from.
 I was home within 2 weeks.
-I had 3 stainless steel plates and a multitude of stainless steel screws added to my bionic collection (along with my rib plating from 2014).
+I had 3 stainless steel plates and a multitude of stainless steel screws/nails added to my bionic collection (along with my rib plating from 2014).
 I felt almost instant relief all around the shoulder in regards to pain once I woke up in recovery.
 I mean – I had the surgery pain, but this was very different.
 It was an immediate noticeable difference.

 In Minnesota, the very next week, we discovered my Acromion was fractured.
 Dr. Cole stated that when there is delayed treatment of an injury (and mine had been delayed for over 2 years), sometimes when it is put back into a proper position that this can cause stress on the other bones and sometimes they can break.
 We didn’t know what an Acromion was, so we researched that too.
 After 3 months of very conservative treatment, that fracture was stubborn and would not heal.
 In fact it started developing a gap.
 The pain was ridiculous.
 So after another exam in May, a surgery was scheduled on May 5, 2016 (the same day) to plate the Acromion.